claudiomenghi/TACK/solvers/README.md

 * execute the command `docker pull fmarconi/zot`
-* run the command `gradle solve -Pfile='squaredsignal.mitli' -Ptime='1000'`.
+* run the command `gradle solve -PappArgs="['squaredsignal.mitli', '15']"`.
 Where `squaredsignal.mitli` contains the MITLI formula to be verified.
 This command generates the file `squaredsignal.lisp` that contains the zot encoding of the MITLI formula.